swcarpentry/python-novice-inflammation/_episodes/07-errors.md

 > Sometimes, you might see a traceback that is very long
 > -- sometimes they might even be 20 levels deep!
 > This can make it seem like something horrible happened,
-> but the length does not reflect severity, rather,
+> but the length of the error message does not reflect severity, rather,
 > it indicates that your program called many functions before it encountered the error.
 > Most of the time, the actual place where the error occurred is at the bottom-most level,
 > so you can skip down the traceback to the bottom.